Alignak-monitoring/alignak/doc/source/98_deprecated/index.rst

 Deprecated
 ===========

-The following content is deprecated in this Shinken version and may be completely removed soon.
+The following content is deprecated in this Alignak version and may be completely removed soon.

 .. raw:: LaTeX